-The unusual and amazingly well-preserved stucco sculptures of the so-called winged warriors uncovered at the Mayan Ruins of Ek Balam are exciting for explorers who seek to investigate the mysteries of the Mayan culture.
+The unusual and amazingly well-preserved stucco sculptures of the so-called winged warriors uncovered at the Mayan Ruins of Ek Balam are exciting for explorers investigating the mysteries of the Maya.

-Unlike Chichen Itza, which is about a 2 hour drive south, the temples at Ek balam were decorated in sculpted stucco rather than stone carvings.
-The artistic style depicting hair braids, lion cloth patterns and the skulls carved into the belts of the unusual full figured sculptures are unmatched anywhere else on the Yucatan Peninsula.
-These winged warriors bear a strong resemblance to the Hindu statues that decorate pyramids in Classical India.
+Unlike Chichen Itza, which is located about 65 km south of Ek Balam, the temple ruins are decorated with sculpted stucco rather than bas relief stone carvings.
+The artistic style depicting hair braids, lion cloth patterns, and the skulls carved into the belts of the unusual full-figured sculptures are unmatched anywhere else on the Yucatan Peninsula.
+These so-called winged warriors bear a strong resemblance to the Hindu personages that decorate pyramids in Classical India.
 It’s not unreasonable to ask if there could be a cross-cultural connection or influence.
 Are they somehow related?

 One of the figure’s hands appears to be making a symbolic or ritual gesture that can be likened to a mudra commonly used in Hinduism and Buddhism meditations to carry specific goals for channeling the body’s energy flow.
-We even find Egyptian-looking glyphs when looking at the paintings found on the interior panel of the tombs alternative entrance, but how would that be possible if these people never had contact?
+Some even see Egyptian-looking glyphs when looking at the paintings found on the interior panel of the tombs alternative entrance, but how would that be possible if these people never had contact?

 Or did they?

-The construction of Ek Balam predates Chichen Itza, and I believe some of it’s sublime features may provide evidence to support the global seafaring theory proposed by diffusionist academics and some alternative researchers.
+The early occupation and construction of Ek Balam predate the most iconic Chichen Itza, and many believe some of its sublime features may provide evidence to support the global seafaring theory proposed by diffusionist academics and some alternative researchers.

-It’s not clear if the entrance of the tomb is shaped into the mouth of a jaguar or as some academics have suggested a Witz monster – or even a composite of both.
+It’s not clear if the entrance of the tomb is shaped into the mouth of a jaguar or as some academics have suggested, a Witz monster – or even a composite of both.
 What is certain is that for Maya this Chenes style monster mask entrance represents a portal to the ¨other world” or the “Flowery mountain”.
-It is awe-inspiring when you come face to face with the Witz Monster (entry to the underworld), complete with teeth, leading to the burial chamber is awe-inspiring.
+It is awe-inspiring when you come face to face with the Witz Monster and peer into the underworld leading to the burial chamber.

-But the first thing that attracts our attention at the acropolis is this sculpture of a snake head on the stairs of the lowest level.
+When first approaching, the first thing attracting your attention to the Acropolis will probably the serpent sculptures on the steps of the lowest level.
 The serpent’s tongue extends out of its mouth and is covered with glyphs.
 There are two of these hieroglyphic serpent stelae, both with inscriptions.
-I researched the glyphs on the tongue and have been successful in putting it all together to make sense of it.
+I looked into the glyphs on the tongue and have been successful in developing a deeper understanding through reading academic papers.